 “If people were aware of the labor that went into their lettuce, they would chew their salads a lot slower.”

-Chef Little’s cooking revolves around roots, whether they are the turnips and carrots he plucks from the ground or the historical recipes he notably revitalized during his tenure in the Pennsylvania Dutch region, where he grew up.
-Seasonal and spontaneous, Little’s groundtogourmet plates create a visceral experience, always meant to tell a story behind the meal.
+Chef Little’s cooking revolves around roots, whether they are the turnips and carrots he plucks from the ground or the historical recipes he notably revitalized during his tenure in the Pennsylvania Dutch farm country, where he grew up.
+Seasonal and spontaneous, Little’s ground-to-gourmet plates create a visceral experience, always meant to tell a story behind the meal.

 From day one of culinary school, Little knew he wanted to work alongside the venerable Patrick O’Connell at The Inn at Little Washington.
 Little departed after a year at the Inn with new tricks in his apron and a lifelong motivation to elevate every diner’s experience.
 A lauded stint at Pennsylvania’s Evermay on the Delaware (3 Bells from Craig LeBan in the Philadelphia Inquirer) eventually led him back to his hometown to spearhead the fine dining restaurant at The Sheppard Mansion.

 Looking to reveal the face behind his food, the chef is passionate about preserving every animal organ and fruit rind, continuously relying on curiosity and conservation to bring out the natural charisma of his ingredients.
 Little wants to diverge from mindless munching to let Josephine diners see the beauty behind every beet, carrot or cut of beef.
 By connecting the dots and paying deference to those who raise his cattle and plow the fields where his ingredients are grown, Little puts a lot of himself into every course.
 “When you cook so personally,” he says, “you have to inject a bit of who you are because your life experiences play into it so much.”